ravachol/kew/DEVELOPERS.md

    make DEBUG=1 -j$(nproc)  # Use all available processor cores for faster builds
    ```

+### Debugging with VSCodium

+1. Install extension clangd, c/C++ Debug (gdb) and EditorConfig.

+2. Install the program bear that can generate a compile_commands.json.
+This helps clangd find libs.

+3. Run bear -- make.

+This should enable you to

 ### Debugging with Visual Studio Code

 To enable debugging in VSCode, you'll need to create a `launch.json` file that configures the debugger.
 Follow these steps: